zecollokaris/Animated-Android-Splash-Screen/README.md

 - Set the name as we will be adding the image to our **xml** layout.

-4. Add your image to the activity_splash_screen.xml
+4. Change the selected image in the **activity_splash_screen.xml** and replace it with the named one added in step 3 above.

 ```
 <ImageView
             app:srcCompat="@drawable/wolflogo"/>